 We conduct data processing for the purpose of conducting our business, which includes developing and growing our business, delivering consultancy services, engaging associate contractors.
 Data Privacy law defines the basis by which we can lawfully collect and process personal data.
 For our data processing purposes, we have determined the following:

 We will collect and process personal data where it is in the legitimate interest of CaPS Ltd. to do so.
 Specifically, we use legitimate interest in relation to our clients and in order to identify prospective clients and if engaged, we continue to process personal data to manage our commercial relationship.
 This will include but not limited to the continued processing (retention) of records of our transactions and interactions.
-CaPS Ltd has conducted a Legitimate Interest Assessment and conclude that there is a justifiable necessity to process personal data under this purpose and that the balance of rights of the Data Subject and CaPS Ltd has been reviewed.
+CaPS Ltd has conducted a Legitimate Interest Assessment and concludes that there is a justifiable necessity to process personal data under this purpose and that the balance of rights of the Data Subject and CaPS Ltd has been reviewed.
 In our opinion, CaPS Ltd.’s interests do not override that of the data subjects.
 The data collected will not be used for any unlawful or unethical purpose.

-In pursuance of a Contract.
+In Pursuance of a Contract

 CaPS Ltd. undertakes marketing activities in order to inform current and potential customers of the latest services we offer as well as updates to guidance and legislation The purpose of this marketing is to grow our business.

 Business to Business – We conduct business to business (B2B) direct marketing in accordance with the Privacy and Electronic Communications Regulations (PECR) 2003.
-In order for us to comply with the PECR and the General Data Protection Regulations we have conducted a Legitimate Interest Assessment (LIA) to ensure our marketing activities do not put at risk, the rights and freedoms of data subjects.
+In order for us to comply with the PECR and the General Data Protection Regulations, we have conducted a Legitimate Interest Assessment (LIA) to ensure our marketing activities do not put at risk, the rights and freedoms of data subjects.
 This LIA will be reviewed regularly as we undertake marketing campaigns.

 As we conduct B2B marketing, we do not require consent, however, as a data subject receiving these communications via email, you have the right to object to receiving marketing material and will have the option to opt out on every marketing email you receive.

 Business to Consumer – We also conduct business to customer (B2C) direct marketing in accordance with the Privacy and Electronic Communications Regulations (PECR) 2003.
-In order for us to comply with the PECR and the General Data Protection Regulations we collect the consent of data subjects (sole traders, individual subscribers and other partnerships).
+In order for us to comply with the PECR and the General Data Protection Regulations, we collect the consent of data subjects (sole traders, individual subscribers and other partnerships).
 In providing us with consent to receive direct electronic marketing, you will have the ability to object and opt out of further marketing at any time.

 We do not sell any of your personal data to any third party – including your name, address, email address or credit card information.
 CaPS Ltd. share personal data with service providers such as accountants and insurance brokers.